-BOSTON -- At the 17th annual Cisco Partner Summit 2013 held here today, company executives put the spotlight on three key things for partners: opportunities in the midmarket, the importance of the cloud,
+BOSTON -- At the 17th annual Cisco Partner Summit 2013 held here today, company executives put the spotlight on three key things for partners: opportunities in the midmarket, the importance of the cloud, and the imperative to begin transitioning to a "hybrid IT" business model today.

 With an estimated 2,000 global partners in attendance in person and over 6,000 virtual attendees, Cisco senior executives kicked off Tuesday's General Session by focusing on strategy and channel evolution and Cisco's role in helping its partners and customers succeed.